 Exciting new Bible translation!

-Yes, work on the Open English Translation of the Bible is proceeding and the first rough draft of the New Testament is expected by the end of March (and then Old Testament drafting will continue, alongside New Testament checking).
+Yes, work on the Open English Translation of the Bible is proceeding and the first rough draft of the New Testament was completed in March so Old Testament drafting now continues alongside New Testament checking.

 You can read more details in the Overview, but some of the distinctives of the OET include:

-• following modern trends in our societies of showing more respect to other language groups by doing the same with the names of the Biblical characters
+- following modern trends in our societies of showing more respect to other language groups by doing the same with the names of the Biblical characters and with God’s name

 Photo by Sixteen Miles Out on Unsplash